informalsystems/quartz/docs/building_apps.md

 execution at some frequency by the TEE.

-Private state should be managed in such a way that accessing/updating it does not unecessarily leak private information.
+Private state should be managed in such a way that accessing/updating it does not unnecessarily leak private information.

 Public responses can be executed directly on-chain (e.g. public balance changes), while private responses can be executed by verifying remote